jenk1/AI-In/Text/README.md

-How to write a story like Moby Dick
+How to write a story like Moby Dick by Herman Melville